leongaban/leongaban-8/README.md

 <strong>Leongaban.com version 8 (under development) version 7 here: http://leongaban.com</strong>

-<p>I have a passion for crafting user experiences, if the web was built with LEGO I’d probably be using those some how.While designing or coding I prefer listening to ambient music or a podcast, I follow the people over at scotch.io, css-tricks and read on smashing magazine to stay updated in the industry.
-Also I'm constantly absorbing content on the newest technologies.
+<p>If the web was built with LEGO I’d probably be using those some how, I have a passion for crafting pleasing user experiences.</p>

+<p>I'm constantly absorbing content on the newest technologies.
 Currently on the path of the full <a href="http://mean.io/">MEAN stack</a> ninjaneer.</p>

 <p>My favorite code editor is Sublime Text 2.
 For pleasure I listen to a multitude of podcasts including Radiolabs, Let's talk Bitcoin, Hardcore History and the Joe Rogan podcast, for hobbies I love training in Brazillian jui-jitsu and Bikram yoga.
 You can follow me on Twitter <a href="https://twitter.com/leongaban">@leongaban</a></p>